lee-zhg/docker101/lab1.md

     $
     ```

-    In the new terminal, use the `docker container ls` command to get the ID of the running container you just created.
+    In the new terminal, use the `docker container ls | grep "$MYUSERNAME"` command to get the `Container ID` of the running container you just created.

     ```sh
-    $ docker container ls
+    $ docker container ls | grep "$MYUSERNAME"

-    CONTAINER ID        IMAGE                      COMMAND                  CREATED             STATUS                         PORTS                       NAMES b3ad2a23fab3        ubuntu                     "top"                    29 minutes ago      Up 29 minutes                                              goofy_nobel
+    CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
+    2d6e886432c4        ubuntu              "top"               2 minutes ago       Up 2 minutes                            top-user040
     ```

+    > Note: verify your  unique container name, for example `top-user040`.
+And, you'll use the unique `Container ID` in the step below.
+So, replace the `Container ID` in the next command with your unique one.

     Then use that id to run `bash` inside that container using the `docker container exec` command.
 Since we are using bash and want to interact with this container from our terminal, use `-it` flags to run using interactive mode while allocating a psuedo-terminal.

     ```sh
-    $ docker container exec -it b3ad2a23fab3 bash
+    $ docker container exec -it 2d6e886432c4 bash

     root@b3ad2a23fab3:/#
     ```